My name is Heather B. Armstrong (some of you may remember me as Heather B. Hamilton):

 You can find me, of course, all over this website but also here:

-I live in Salt Lake City, Utah with my nine-year-old daughter Leta Elise:
+I live in Salt Lake City, Utah with my ten-year-old daughter Leta Elise:

 The chaos in my house is unreal.